Hqndler/AssFontCollector/README.md

 Put the script inside the folder where the ass files are.<br>
 Make sure there's only the ass files you want to extract the fonts.<br>
 Launch the script in the terminal and follow the steps.
 Everything is explained.<br>
-The script might not catch all the font used, read what's in the terminal.
+The script might not catch all the font used, read what's in the terminal.<br>
 Done !

 ## Things to know